North, South Korea reach agreement to ease tensions

 "The more important point is maintaining this channel and reopening the relationship.
 This is hardly going to be easy to implement, but it’s a landmark agreement which lays out a path."

-Seoul and Pyongyang have remained technically in a state of war since the 1950-53 Korean war ended in a truce, not a peace treaty.
+Seoul and Pyongyang have remained technically in a state of war since the 1950-53 Korean war ended in a truce, rather than a peace treaty, and hopes for improved relations have repeatedly been dashed over the years.

 Inter-Korean relations have been all but frozen since the 2010 sinking of a South Korean warship, which killed 46 sailors, that Seoul blames on the North.
 Pyongyang denies responsibility.

-The rise in tensions began early this month, when the landmine explosions in the DMZ wounded two South Korean soldiers.
+The recent escalation in tensions began early this month, when landmine explosions in the DMZ wounded two South Korean soldiers.

 Days later, the South began blasting anti-Pyongyang propaganda from loudspeakers along the border, reviving a tactic that both sides had halted in 2004.